 What can I do?"

-A Short Sale, also known as a pre-foreclosure sale, is when you sell your home for less than the balance remaining on your mortgage.
-If your mortgage company agrees to a Short Sale, you can sell your home and pay off all (or a portion of) your mortgage balance with the proceeds.
+A short sale, also known as a pre-foreclosure sale, is when you sell your home for less than the balance remaining on your mortgage.
+If your mortgage company agrees to a short sale, you can sell your home and pay off all (or a portion of) your mortgage balance with the proceeds.
 Depending on your situation, you may be required to make a financial contribution to receive a short sale.

 - You are ineligible to refinance or modify your mortgage

 - You are behind on your mortgage payments

 - You owe more on your home than it’s worth

 - You have not been able to sell your home at a price that covers what you still owe on your mortgage